How Leadership Coaching Works: A Behind-the-Scenes Look

 Willingness to be uncomfortable

 Good coaching feels uncomfortable.
 I’m going to point out patterns you don’t want to see.
-Question narratives you’ve been telling yourself for years.
-Challenge behaviors that have worked in the past but don’t work now.
+I’ll question narratives you’ve been telling yourself for years.
+You’ll start seeing behaviors that have worked for you in the past but no longer work now.

 If you want validation, get a yes-man.
-If you want transformation, expect discomfort.
+If you want transformation, expect some discomfort.

 Commitment to immediate application